UX-Society/Get-Started/started.md

 # FAQ
 If you are confused or get and error:
 - just Google it `: )`
 - really though, ask Micheal on Slack
+Website doesn't update changes, when running hugo and yarn -clear cache in settings or do right-click > inspect element > network > check disable cache